mvolkmann/MyUnixEnv/notes/VueNotes.md

   computed based on other props and data.

 - `data`\
-  This is a function that returns data specific to a component instance.
+  This must be a function that returns data specific to a component instance.
+  This allows each instance can maintain its own data.
   It is similar to "state" in React.
-  If an object is specified instead of a function, all component instances will share that data.
+  If the `data` property is set to an object instead of a function, the following error will be output:
+  "error: data property in component must be a function"

 - `methods`\
   This is an object that defines the methods of this component.